Obama, Vietnam leader discuss South China Sea in landmark meeting

 Trong, one of the most powerful figures in Vietnam, invited Obama to visit his country and said he was grateful that the president had graciously accepted.
 Obama said he looked forward to going to Vietnam, but no date was announced.

-The Vietnamese leader's trip follows a year-long charm offensive by the United States after a dispute over sovereignty erupted between communist neighbors Vietnam and China in May 2014.
+The Vietnamese leader's trip follows a year-long charm offensive by the United States after a dispute over sovereignty erupted between communist neighbours Vietnam and China in May 2014.

 Obama said the U.S.-Vietnam relationship was based on mutual respect and said in the last two years alone "significant progress" had been made in cooperation on education, climate change, public health and security.